🔍 Information Retrieval & RAG¶

 -

-This paper proposes LDAR (Learning Distraction-Aware Retrieval), a lightweight adaptive retriever that learns to select passages by sampling a continuous quantile band from the query-passage similarity distribution.
-LDAR surpasses long-context methods while using approximately half the token budget, balancing information coverage against the influence of distracting passages.
+This paper proposes LDAR (Learning Distraction-Aware Retrieval), a lightweight adaptive retriever that learns to select a continuous band of passages based on query-passage similarity distributions.
+By balancing information coverage against the impact of distracting passages, it outperforms long-context methods using approximately half the token budget.

 - BTZSC: A Benchmark for Zero-Shot Text Classification Across Cross-Encoders, Embedding Models, Rerankers and LLMs